mjainta/udemy-data-structures-in-js/README.md

 - Key/Value pairs, the value being a "bucket"
 - The key is a result of hashing some identifier, for example a name
   - If hash collisions occur, we store both datasets in a "bucket"

+Pros:

+- Constant time insertion O(1)
+- Constant time lookup O(1)

+Practical uses:

+- Email provider storing addresses
+- Users of an application

+Cons:

+- Data doesn't store references to other pieces of data in the data structure